 Other authors assign Leibniz a key role in the development of modern logic.
 Eric J. Aiton, e.g., wrote that the Leibnizian project of a universal characteristic and the logical calculi resulting from it, “played a significant role in the history of logic” (1985, ix).
 Franz Schupp, starting from Couturat’s evaluation quoted earlier, assumed “that the Leibnizian logic might be relevant for the further development of modern logic, beyond the historically interesting aspect of an ‘ingenious anticipation’” (Schupp 1988, 42).
 Schupp wrote that every step in the development of modern logic led to new insights into the Leibnizian logic, but sometimes dealing with Leibniz influenced the development itself.

 It seems to be in accord with the second position that the pioneers of modern logic themselves referred to Leibniz.
-George Boole's widow, Mary Everest Boole, e.g., wrote that her husband, having been informed of Leibniz's anticipations of his own logic, felt “as if Leibnitz had come and shaken hands with him across the centuries” (M. E. Boole 1905, quoted in Laita 1976, 243).
-William Stanley Jevons, who was responsible for the great public success of modern logic in Great Britain after Boole, claimed that “Leibnitz' logical tracts are […] evidence of his wonderful sagacity” (Jevons 1883 , xix).
-Ernst Schröder thought that Leibniz's ideal of a logical calculus had been brought to perfection by George Boole (Schröder 1877, III).
-The special controversy between Ernst Schröder and Gottlob Frege which became initial for the later distinction between two kinds of modern logic, the algebra of logic and the Frege-style mathematical logic, was centered on the question how far the Leibnizian heritage was present in the respective variations of logic.
-In his Begriffsschrift, Frege wrote that the idea of a general characteristic, of a calculus philosophicus or ratiocinator was too ambitious to be achieved by Leibniz alone.
-Frege's own Begriffsschrift supplements the first steps towards this goal, which can be found in the formula languages of arithmetic and chemistry (Frege 1879, VI).
-In his review of Frege's Begriffsschrift, Schröder (Schröder 1880, 82) objected that the title “Begriffsschrift” promises too much.
-According to Schröder, Frege's system is less of a ‘general characteristic’ and more of a calculus ratiocinator, and its development would have been significant, had it not already been achieved by others (esp. by Boole).
+George Boole’s widow, Mary Everest Boole, e.g., wrote that her husband, having been informed of Leibniz’s anticipations of his own logic, felt “as if Leibnitz had come and shaken hands with him across the centuries” (M. E. Boole 1905, quoted in Laita 1976, 243).
+William Stanley Jevons, who was responsible for the great public success of modern logic in Great Britain after Boole, claimed that “Leibnitz’ logical tracts are […] evidence of his wonderful sagacity” (Jevons 1883 , xix).
+Ernst Schröder thought that Leibniz’s ideal of a logical calculus had been brought to perfection by George Boole (Schröder 1877, III).
+The special controversy between Ernst Schröder and Gottlob Frege which was at the root of the later distinction between two kinds of modern logic, the algebra of logic and the Frege-style mathematical logic, was centered on the question how far the Leibnizian heritage was present in the respective variations of logic.
+In his Begriffsschrift, Frege had written that the idea of a general characteristic, of a calculus philosophicus or ratiocinator was too ambitious to be achieved by Leibniz alone.
+Frege’s own Begriffsschrift provides the first steps towards this goal, which can be found in the formula languages of arithmetic and chemistry (Frege 1879, VI).
+In his review of Frege’s Begriffsschrift, Schröder (Schröder 1880, 82) objected that the title “Begriffsschrift” promises too much.
+According to Schröder, Frege’s system is less of a ‘general characteristic’ and more of a calculus ratiocinator, and its development would have been significant, had it not already been achieved by others (esp. by Boole).
 Frege replied (Frege 1883, 1) that he did not intend to present an abstract logic in formulae like Boole, but to express contents by written signs in a more precise and clear manner than it would be possible by words.
-Therefore the Begriffsschrift is not a mere calculus ratiocinator, but a lingua characteristica in the Leibnizian sense, although he accepted that inferring calculation (schlussfolgernde Rechnung) was a necessary constituent of the Begriffsschrift.
+Therefore the Begriffsschrift is not a mere calculus ratiocinator, but a lingua characteristica in the Leibnizian sense, although he accepted that inferential calculation (schlussfolgernde Rechnung) was a necessary constituent of the Begriffsschrift.

 Referring to Leibniz was a common place in the initial period of development of modern mathematical logic.
 Obviously, the early logicians saw some of their ideas represented in Leibniz, and in addition they had access to at least some of Leibniz’s writings that could lend support to this claim.
 But which of Leibniz’s ideas on logic could have been known in the middle of the 19th century?

-The edition of Leibniz's philosophical works in Latin and French, published by Rudolph Erich Raspe (Leibniz 1765; cf. Hallo 1934) contained some up to then unpublished letters and six pieces from the unpublished papers, of which two, “Difficultates quaedam logicae” and “Historia et commendatio linguae charactericae”, are relevant to logic.
-The most important feature of Raspe's edition was the first publication of the “Nouveaux Essais sur l'entendement humain” which had been missing for sixty years.
+The edition of Leibniz’s philosophical works in Latin and French, published by Rudolph Erich Raspe (Leibniz 1765; cf. Hallo 1934) contained some up to then unpublished letters and six pieces from the unpublished papers, of which two, “Difficultates quaedam logicae” and “Historia et commendatio linguae charactericae”, are relevant to logic.
+The most important feature of Raspe’s edition was the first publication of the “Nouveaux Essais sur l’entendement humain” which had been missing for sixty years.
 They influenced, e.g., Bernard Bolzano who regarded Leibniz as an ally when writing his seminal Wissenschaftslehre (Bolzano 1837, 2014; Mugnai 2011).

 In 1768 Louis Dutens published the Opera omnia nunc primum collecta in Classes distributa praefationibus & indicibus exornata (Leibniz 1768; cf. Heinekamp 1986), a rather complete collection of Leibniz’s published works.
 It contained some hitherto unpublished correspondences.